 The superb collection includes seven swords, six spearheads, fragments of a shield, part of a bronze trumpet, two gang chains, fragments of iron wagon tyres and horse gear.
 In addition, blacksmith's tools, fragments of two cauldrons, iron bars for trading and animal bones were found.
 The location is said to be an important centre for the Ancient Celtic Druids.
 Some of the offerings may have been made in response to the threat from the Romans.

 Most of the items found at Llyn Cerrig Bach can be seen in the National Museum of Wales in Cardiff.
-The range and size of the Llyn Cerrig Bach collection is of great importance to our understanding of Iron Age weaponry, metalworking, tools and the development of art-styles.
+The range and size of the Llyn Cerrig Bach collection are of great importance to our understanding of Iron Age weaponry, metalworking, tools and the development of art styles.